How to Capture Rings for Social Media

 - Do I want to connect with a particular audience?

 Once you have decided on what your purpose, let’s move onto the next part!

-There are many factors to consider when you are considering your social media shot, the most important being the colours you use.
+There are many factors to consider when you are considering your social media shot, the most important being the colors you use.

 Colour is powerful in conveying emotions and setting moods.
-According to a study made on the impact of colour on marketing, the results show that your products are judged 90% based on colour alone!
-So if you want to connect with your followers, or have them react in a certain way, use the right colours!
+According to a study made on the impact of color on marketing, the results show that your products are judged 90% based on color alone!
+So if you want to connect with your followers, or have them react in a certain way, use the right colors!

-Below is a quick chart showing the psychology behind colours:
+Below is a quick chart showing the psychology behind colors:

-You can use colour for your social media images in the following ways:
+You can use color for your social media images in the following ways:

 - Incorporating different backdrops and props

-- Placing rings of different coloured gemstones or metal tones
+- Placing rings of different colored gemstones or metal tones

 Use different backdrops and props